ninadnehete/rails5-mongoid/README.md

 	* Generate the configuration file `$ rails g mongoid:config`

 ### Add gems for testing
+We will be using [Test Driven Developement](https://www.agilealliance.org/glossary/tdd/) in this app.

 * Add and adjust the `Gemfile` to include the following gems.
 	* [rspec-rails](https://rubygems.org/gems/rspec-rails) `gem 'rspec-rails', '~> 3.6'`
 	* [capybara](https://rubygems.org/gems/capybara) `gem 'capybara', '~> 2.14'`